odinuv/web/articles/html/index.md

 {: .image-popup}
 ![Screenshot - Sample document](/articles/html/html-sample.png)

-In the beginning I said, that a HTML document is a hierarchial structure [(tree structure)](https://en.wikipedia.org/wiki/Tree_(graph_theory)) of HTML elements.
+At the beginning I said, that a HTML document is a hierarchial structure [(tree structure)](https://en.wikipedia.org/wiki/Tree_(graph_theory)) of HTML elements.
 In the above example, you can see that `<html>` is a **root** element, other elements `<body>` and `<head>` are its **children**.
 The element `<head>` is a **sibling** to `<body>`.
 The `<body>` element has children `<div>`, `<div>` and `<footer>`.
-It is very important to recognize this hierarchical structure shown in the below image:
+It is very important to recognize this hierarchical structure shown in the image below:

 {: .image-popup}
 ![Hierarchical HTML](/walkthrough/css/html.svg)

-Notice that the hierarchical structure of HTML means that the following is not a valid HTML document:
+Notice that the hierarchical structure of HTML means that the following piece of code is not a valid HTML document:

 {% highlight html %}
 <p>Text<strong>in Bold</p></strong>
 {% endhighlight %}

-It is important to understand HTML document as this hierarchical structure.
-It will become more and more important when dealing with [stylesheets](todo) or [Javascript code](todo).
+It is important to understand that an HTML document as this hierarchical structure.
+It will become more and more important when dealing with [stylesheets](todo) or a [Javascript code](todo).

 ### Common Elements
 There are over 100 elements available in the HTML language.
 The tag names